Scaarliege/Blackjack-Python/README.md

 # Blackjack-Python
 A simple blackjack game coded in python as a school project

-This requires a pip install to use
+This requires a pip install to use:

 ```pip install colorama pyfiglet```